camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 ## Conditional Start Event

 A conditional start event are only supported on an event sub process.
 On start of an process with a defined event sub process (that contains an condition start event) a subscription will be created.
-Every time a variable is changed, on the global scope, the condition of the conditional start event will be evaluated.
+Every time a variable is changed, on the process scope, the condition of the conditional start event will be evaluated.
 Is the condition satisfied the event sub process is executed.

 Similar to the conditional boundary events the conditional start events can be interrupting and non interrupting.